We're here to help!CALL TODAY: 954-568-3636

 Employers have an obligation to their workers to ensure that the work environment is reasonably safe given the circumstances, and that workers are provided with the necessary equipment and training to protect themselves from the hazards of the job at-hand.

 If you are a roofer (or have otherwise been involved in construction, maintenance, or teardown work on a roof) and have been injured as a consequence of such work, then you may be entitled to workers’ compensation benefits, or to recover damages pursuant to Florida law.
-Contact the Law Offices of David I. Fuchs to speak with a skilled Fort Lauderdale personal injury attorney today.
+Contact David I. Fuchs, Injury & Accident Lawyer, P.A. to speak with a skilled Fort Lauderdale personal injury attorney today.

 There are many different ways by which the negligence of your employer may have directly led to your roofing accident injuries.
 These negligent causes include, but are not necessarily limited to: